-for each $h=1, \ldots, +\infty$, while allowing each $\eta_h({\bf x}_i )$ to be explicitly interpreted as the log-odds of the probability of being allocated to component $h$ or to one of the subsequents $h+1, \ldots, +\infty$, conditionally on the event of surviving to the first $1, \ldots, h-1$ components.
-This result facilitates prior specification and posterior inference for the stick-breaking weights, while allowing recent computational advances in Bayesian logistic regression \citep{PS13} to be inherited in our density regression problem.
+allowing each $\eta_h({\bf x}_i )$ to be explicitly interpreted as the log-odds of the probability of being allocated to component $h$, conditionally on the event of surviving to the first $1, \ldots, h-1$ components.
+This result might be helpful in driving prior specification for the stick-breaking weights, while allowing recent computational advances in Bayesian logistic regression \citep{PS13} to be inherited in our density regression problem.